hyland-uw/hyland-uw.github.io/src/pages/index.md

 ---
-layout: ../layouts/Layout.astro
+layout: "../layouts/Layout.astro"
-title: The Fast Inverse Square Root
+title: "The Fast Inverse Square Root"
+description: "A place for information about what became known as the Fast Inverse Square Root"
 ---

 This place is web 1.0 levels of under construction.
 If you feel this